Angie55/UC-Milestone-Project-0ne/README.md

 -	Colours- the main three colours used where a green, orange and grey.
 The green give a clean and natural feel while the orange adds a pop of colour, as you would find in nature.
 During my research most of the well-designed natural health blogs used a couple of bright colours on a predominantly white website.
--	Font- Raleway has a elegant feel that is quite modern.
-It compliments the general feel but still works well alongside natural products and imagery.
-Roboto is an easy to read, firendly font that works very well with most fonts and is recommended as a top match for Raleway.
+-	Font- Raleway has an elegant feel that is quite modern.
+It complements the general feel but still works well alongside natural products and imagery.
+Roboto is an easy to read, friendly font that works very well with most fonts and is recommended as a top match for Raleway.
 -	Imagery- recipe images focus on shots of simple ingredients that can be easily recognised and finished products that look familiar as a skin care product.
 -	Headers and other imagery across the site uses flowers and the sea which work with the natural theme of the site.
-An image of each vlogger that the user will see or hear in the video features on eah recipe page to create a familiar feeling.
+An image of each vlogger that the user will see or hear in the video features on each recipe page to create a familiar feeling.
 -	Transitions- these are smooth for calm, natural feel.
 The main navigation feature a line that grows that I felt gave a good experience as the growing line fits that natural feel while giving clear feedback that they are hovering over the link.
 -	Button and social transitions reverse the colour for clear feedback that the user can click and go somewhere.